What is Complex Regional Pain Syndrome (CRPS)?

 Many patients see some improvement, or even complete remission, of CRPS if they begin treatment in the first few months after noticing symptoms.

 Your treatment plan will be individualized to meet your specific case, often incorporating various types of therapies, such as:

-- Topical Analgesics.
-When applied directly to the skin, these can numb the pain.
+Topical Analgesics.
+When applied directly to the skin, these can provide pain relief by numbing.

 If you or your loved one suffers from CRPS, do not delay treatment any longer.
 Visit the pain specialists at Nuvo Spine for a consultation and a review of your best options.